nf-core/demultiplex/docs/usage.md

 2,Sample2,TAAGGCGA,ATTAGACG
 ```

-If lane splitting must be avoided, specify this in the [Settings] section inside the `bcl2fastq_SampleSheet.csv` file.
+If lane splitting should not be done, specify this in the [Settings] section inside the `bcl2fastq_SampleSheet.csv` file.
 Currently the lane splitting can not be passed as a command line option for the nf-core pipeline.

 ```console
 [Settings]